HKOLWD/AlexaForce/docs/README.md

 [Model.AlexaAddress Reference](Model/AlexaAddress.md)

 ### void createLog(String title, String msg) ###
-Queues an alexaforce.Log_Entry__c to be inserted after returning the response
+Queues an alexaforce.Log_Entry__c to be inserted after returning the response.
+Entries will be grouped under the alexaforce.Request_Log__c for the corresponding request id.